manikandan-e/docs/designs/multi-host-postcode.md

 ## Alternate design

-**phosphor-post-code-manager**
+**phosphor-post-code-manager single process approach**

-   The single service to handle the multi-host postcode.
+   This implementation consider single service to handle multi-host postcode.
+   In this approach, all D-Bus handling will taken care by the single process.

-   x86-power-control and obmc-console already using multi-service approach.
+   Single service is different than existing x86-power-control and obmc-console where multi-service approach is used.

-   Multi-service approach more scalable to handle multi-host than single service.
+   Multi-service approach is more scalable to handle multi-host than the single service.